primary school teacher; regularly writer, All in Britain

 Tarjinder Gill studied British and EU politics as an undergraduate at Leicester University before completing an MPhil in political science at Trinity College Dublin.

-Her experience of teaching undergraduates led to her decision to train as a primary school teacher.
-This included teaching in inner-city schools in areas of high socio-economic deprivation in Birmingham, Leicester and London.
+Her experience of teaching undergraduates led to her decision to train as a primary-school teacher.
+This included teaching in inner-city schools in areas of high socio-economic deprivation in Birmingham, Leicester, London and now in Great Yarmouth.

 Follow Tarjinder on Twitter @teach_well